CFTC sues FXCM over prior capital shortfall, customer guarantees

-NEW YORK (Reuters) - The U.S. Commodity Futures Trading Commission on Thursday said it filed a civil lawsuit against retail broker Forex Capital Markets LLC FXCM.N, saying it was under-capitalized in January, 2015, and failed to report its capital shortfall in a timely manner.
+NEW YORK, Aug 18 (Reuters) - The U.S. Commodity Futures Trading Commission on Thursday said it filed a civil lawsuit against retail broker Forex Capital Markets LLC, saying it was under-capitalized in January, 2015, and failed to report its capital shortfall in a timely manner.

 New York-based FXCM is the largest U.S.-based retail foreign exchange broker, with approximately 200,000 customers worldwide and 88,000 in the United States.